MoiseiLiviu/CS/src/main/java/lab_one/README.md

 Using the example above ($k = Playfair$) for the clear text m = "Hello world" we obtain the encrypted text $c = KG\ YV\ RV\ VQ\ GR\ CZ$.
 Here we introduced between letters $ll$ the letter X and an extra letter X at the end because the amount of characters of the plaintext in this case becomes odd.
 When deciphering according to the meaning of the message, the letter X is omitted.

 The use of the Playfair cipher currently does not make sense because modern laptops can easily break the cipher in seconds.

+## Objectives:

+1. Get familiar with the basics of cryptography and classical ciphers.

+2. Implement 4 types of the classical ciphers:
+    - Caesar cipher with one key used for substitution,
+    - Affine cipher
+    - Vigenere cipher,
+    - Xor cipher,
+    - Playfair cipher. (additional)
+    - Hill cipher (additional)
+    - Polybius cipher (additional)

+3. Structured the implementations in implementation package and interface in interfaceCipher package.

 ## Implementation description